 How It All Began...

-My name is Grace O'Halloran and I am eighteen years old.
+My name is Grace O'Halloran and I am seventeen years old.
 In 2010, I founded Gracie’s Glasses, a charity whose mission is to provide used prescription eyeglasses to people who need them in developing countries.
 Gracie’s Glasses has collected thousands of eyeglasses and distributed them to those in need in Ghana, Tanzania, Sierra Leone, India, Nepal, Uganda, and Kenya.

 I was inspired to start Gracie’s Glasses when my fifth-grade math teacher introduced an interesting project: "Imagine you have been awarded $1,000,000 to bring a village out of extreme poverty.
 How would you spend the money?”
 She had recently lived in Sauri, Kenya, a Millennium Promise Village.
 My class learned about the daily struggles and necessities left unmet for the villagers.
 We learned about the lack of basic medical care and the scarcity of hygienic bandages, let alone eyeglasses.